 *** Please note: The deadline for this call has now passed.
 Thank you to all the applicants and for your interest.
 The below information is being left up for reference.***

-The three to five most highly ranked applications will be invited to discuss their proposals in more detail with the selection committee who will then pick the two or three projects that they consider to be the best fit for the program.
+Highly ranked applications may be invited to discuss their proposals in more detail with the selection committee who will then pick the three or six projects that they consider to be the best fit for the program.
 During the assessment process, information about the application may be posted publicly at https://github.com/UTorontoDataScience/research-software-development-support/issues to facilitate project tracking and selection in a transparent manner.

 For more information, please contact: email@example.com